Spencer Street Power Station: History

-A Station:-

-The first power plant consisted of 24 General Electric direct current (DC) generators installed in four groups of six.
+The first power plant, later known as A station, consisted of 24 General Electric direct current (DC) generators installed in four groups of six.
 Each group was belt driven by a 300HP Austral Otis horizontal compound slow speed steam engine.
 The terminal voltage was 3 kV DC and the electricity was used for street lights, trams, lifts and city buildings.
 Steam was supplied from four Babcock & Wilcox water tube boilers.
 In 1897 four General Electric 75 kW alternators were added.
 They were belt driven by the existing engines.
 Output was 2 kV and 72 Hz.
 In 1900 a Peach three-crank compound 2500HP steam engine was installed.
 It was coupled to a Johnson & Phillips 120 kW alternator.
 The alternating current (AC) was used in the surrounding suburbs via transformers.
 1905 saw further expansion with one 200 kW alternator, 4x350 kW vertical Belliss steam engines that were direct-coupled to DC generators at 460 V DC.
 This was to augment the city supply.
 Steam was supplied by another four Babcock boilers.

 In 1907 the first turbines were installed, with two 750 kW British Westinghouse Parsons 4.4 kV single-phase machines added.
 The old arc lighting plant was removed to provide the space.
 1908 saw three Allen triple-expansion engines installed, each coupled to 750 kW generator and more boilers.
 A Siemens 4.4 MW 6.6 kV three-phase alternator was added in 1913.
 Next year, two William Robinson 5 MW turbo-alternators were added.
 1917 saw the further addition of a 6.5 MW turbo-alternator from British Westinghouse.
 This was a three-phase, 6.6 kV 50 Hz machine, and ran at 1500 RPM.
+To accommodate these changes, the in 1907 the original manager's residence and offices on the corner of Little Bourke Street were replaced by a large chimney and coal facility (this chimney was dismantled in the 1970s and reconstructed at the Williamstown Railway Museum, and the corner used as a coal yard).
+In 1908 an office building facing Spencer Street replaced the front part of the 1894 turbine hall, and the Economiser Building was constructed in the same year attached to the engine room which ran along Little Bourke Street.
+They were both designed by the Melbourne Electricity Supply Department in a red brick Edwardian style.

 In 1927 four 6 MW three-phase 6.6 kV turbo-alternators were installed.
 At this time all the DC generators were replaced with motor-generators generators.
 By 1923 there were a total of 20 Babcock water tube boilers, each having a steam capacity of 17,000 lb/hr at 165PSI and 520 F. Smoke was directed into two smoke stacks each 175 ft high.